- Blog

 We just used our personal vehicle.
 Everything was in the same place, and there was no need to spend additional money when we have a perfectly good SUV we could use

 @MrsSl82be: I hear ya.
-My FI is against driving, he doesn't want to drive himself on his wedding day, and since he has been so good about me picking everything he deserves that.
+My Fiance is against driving, he doesn’t want to drive himself on his wedding day, and since he has been so good about me picking everything he deserves that.
 Our ceremony and reception are 45 minutes apart.
 Maybe we would just have to recruit a driver out of our party and we will ride in the back seat.

 If you really want a nice car, I would just ask a friend, boss, or family member who has a car you like.
 I'm sure they would love to lend it to you for the reception.
 We used my DH's boss's car for the getaway.
 It's a really old porsche and my DH loves it!
 Aside from it looking good, we were just going to use either my CR-V or his Miata.